mastodon/mastodon/HELLO_PATCH.md

 Looking up an user is mixed in with creating the User and associated Identity.
 Make the user creation explicit, so we can take a different action on user creation versus user sign-in.

+## HELLO_PATCH(5) redirect to Hellō Mastodon verifier after registration

+Redirect only on user creation.